ParsifalXu/Simple-Distributed-Storage-System/README.md

 <summary>ping each nodes...</summary>

-The command `/file/receive/` refers to: read http://127.0.0.1:500{i}/ping/ content and render to browser,
+The command `/file/receive/` refers to: read http://127.0.0.1:500{i}/ping/ content and render to browser, this function would find this i belongs to which master node and will not influence current service, do alarm.
-* `i`: the bianry byte encoder from javascript encode it to form-data  .
+* `i`: the node id .
-* `error_times`: global variables   the times of error happened
+* `error_times`: global variables for the times of error happened
 *  " change status.
-1 represents activate; 0 represents inactivate
+1 represents activate; 0 represents inactivate"
-  find this i belongs to which master node will not influence current service, do alarm
- "

 </details>